rehanlodhi/lodhilife/README.txt

 = Where can I find theme documentation? =

-You can read the Theme Instructions at https://github.com/yonkov/lodhilife in the Readme.md file.
+You can read the Theme Instructions at https://github.com/yonkov/nasio in the Readme.md file.

 == Copyright ==

-Lodhi Life WordPress Theme, Copyright 2020 Atanas Yonkov Lodhi Life is distributed under the terms of the GNU GPL
+Nasio WordPress Theme, Copyright 2020 Atanas Yonkov Nasio is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by